ephemeral-laboratories/dozenal-minecraft/README.md

 The Code
 --------

-The repository you are currently looking at is intended as a central point to keep track of the project as a whole.
-The actual changes are in the relevant repository for each respective change.
+This repository contains the source for a single mod, which is to provide support for rendering the additional Unicode characters.
+It is also used as a central point to keep track of the project as a whole.

+The bulk of the actual changes are in the relevant repository for each respective change.

-I will list these repositories here.
+I will list these repositories below.

 ### Minecraft Forge